-The embankment and unbound subgrade material shall be placed and compacted at a moisture content within the range given in Table 15.3-C where the values given are the percentage of optimum moisture content (standard compaction).
+The embankment and unbound subgrade material shall be placed and compacted at a moisture content within the range given in Table 15.3-C where the values given are the relative moisture content (standard compaction).
 The rainfall zone shall be as given in Clause 11 of Annexure MRTS04.1.